TomConlin/Semantic_Exchange_Format/README.md

-As more specific patterns become necessary we must adopt or if necessary create [ontologies](http://tomgruber.org/writing/ontology-definition-2007.htm) which carefully describe the patterns we are expressing in a way that allows them to meaningfully interact in a mechinistic way with other unknown patterns.
+As more specific patterns become necessary we must adopt or if necessary create [ontologies](http://tomgruber.org/writing/ontology-definition-2007.htm) which carefully describe the patterns we are expressing in a way that allows them to meaningfully interact in a mechanistic way with other unknown patterns.

 Some core elements  of RDF which are applicacable to every internal node and many leaf nodes regardless of the domain are:

  - `rdf:type`  which identifies the concept/resourse in an external ontology
  - `rdfs:label`  for a human readable string for the concept/resource
-   (only a human readability conveniance, the ontology label takes precedence).
+   (only a conveniance, the ontology label takes precedence).
  - `rdfs:comment` optional for longer human readable descriptions.